anthonyqsun/YoRPG_NYAH/README.md

 - Increases attackRating by up to 0.5.

 ### Troll
-- "This beast ate one too many taco bell meals: he can take a beating on both the toilet and the battlefield."
+- "This beast ate one too many taco bell meals.
+It can take a beating on both the toilet and the battlefield."
 - Health increased, defense increased.

 ### Dragon